We may receive compensation when you click on links to products from our partners.

 “You landed the job, you’ve worked hard, and you’re living the dream—and then, seemingly out of the blue, you receive notice that your employment is being terminated.
 Whether you’re given time to transition out of your job or you’re immediately walked to the parking garage with a box of your belongings, losing a job ranks as one of life’s most stressful experiences.” – themuse.com

-Another basic right which employees have is the freedom from discrimination.
+Another basic right which employees have is freedom from discrimination.

 This deals with the unfair or unfavorable treatment of an employee or job seeker based on their age, gender, marital status, race, religion or national origin.
 Other factors which often lead to unfair discrimination against employees include disabilities, genetic information, pregnancy, and parenthood.

-It is also possible for you to be discriminated against because of your relationship to another person.
+It is also possible for you to be discriminated against because of your relationship with another person.
 Harassment, in any form, is considered to be a type of discrimination, as well.